anniehedgpeth/anniehedgpeth.github.io/_posts/2016-10-05-inspec-basics-9.markdown

 ```

 # Use the attributes in an IF statement
 Now that the attributes are declared, we'll need to wrap our controls in an `if` statement so that it only tests that block when we want it to.
-So your `client` control block is going to end up looking like this:
+Your `client` control block is going to end up looking like this:

 ```ruby
 if ['client', 'base'].include? role